 How to get your child started?

 You are most welcome to visit us when we have a CrossFit Kids class in progress to have a look at how the classes are run.
-We also offer the opportunity for your child to try out a kids class free of charge.
-Please email us if you are planning to visit or if your child wishes to trial a session (we appreciate the heads up so we can make sure we have a Trainer available to speak with you – the Kids classes can be pretty hectic otherwise!)
+We also offer the opportunity for your child to try out some classes for free before you commit.
+Please email us if you are planning to visit or if your child wishes to trial some sessions (we appreciate the heads up so we can make sure we have a Trainer available to speak with you – the Kids classes can be pretty hectic otherwise!)

 When are the classes on?

 Visit our Schedule page for our current gym schedule.